-The 36-acre park sits on a former industrial site with a seven-foot-tall floodwall that bifurcates the area.
-The site was remediated in the late 1990s and transformed into a public open space that consisted primarily of an open lawn, parking, a small riverfront marina, a restaurant, and a large paved event plaza.
+The 36-acre park sits on a former industrial site, and a seven-foot-tall floodwall bifurcates the area.
+The site was remediated in the late 90s and transformed into a public open space that consisted primarily of an open lawn, parking, a small riverfront marina, a restaurant, and a large, paved event plaza.
 OJB worked closely with the City, US Army Corps of Engineers, and other local and federal agencies to rethink the remediated site and provide proper soil depths for shallow rooting trees and plan for a multitude of recreational opportunities.